Approximation Algorithms for the Joint Replenishment Problem with Deadlines: Introduction

 For the special case when all demand periods have the same length (as occurs in applications where time-to-delivery is globally standardized) we give an upper bound of 1.5, a lower bound of 1.2, and show $\APX$-hardness.

-\myparagraph{Related Work.} {\JRPD} is a special case of the Joint Replenishment Problem ({\JRP}).
-In {\JRP}, instead of having a deadline, each demand is associated with a delay-cost function that specifies the cost for the delay between the times the demand was released and satisfied by an order. {\JRP} is $\NP$-complete, even if the delay cost is linear~\cite{jrp-arkin,jrp-deadlines-nonner}. {\JRP} is in turn a special case of the One-Warehouse Multi-Retailer (OWMR) problem, where the commodities may be stored at the warehouse for a~given cost per time unit.
-The $1.8$-approximation by Levi et al.~\cite{jrp-owmr-levi-approx} holds also for OWMR. {\JRP} was also studied in the online scenario: a $3$-competitive algorithm was given by Buchbinder et al.~\cite{jrp-online-buchbinder} (see also \cite{aggregation-bkv}).
+\myparagraph{Other related work.} {\JRPD} is a special case of the Joint Replenishment Problem ({\JRP}).
+In {\JRP}, instead of having a deadline, each demand is associated with a delay-cost function that specifies the cost for the delay between the time the demand is released and the time it is satisfied by an~order. {\JRP} is $\NP$-complete, even if the delay cost is linear~\cite{jrp-arkin,jrp-deadlines-nonner}. {\JRP} is in turn a special case of the One-Warehouse Multi-Retailer (OWMR) problem, where the commodities may be stored at the warehouse for a~given cost per time unit.
+The $1.8$-approximation by Levi~{\etal}~\cite{jrp-owmr-levi-approx} holds also for OWMR. {\JRP} was also studied in the online scenario: a $3$-competitive algorithm was given by Buchbinder~{\etal}~\cite{jrp-online-buchbinder} (see also \cite{aggregation-bkv}).

+The $\JRP$ model is an abstraction of a number of other optimization problems that arise in supply-chain management.
+It is often presented as an inventory-management problem, where all demands need to be satisfied immediately from the current inventory.
+In that scenario, orders are issued to replenish the inventory, ensuring that all future demands are met.
+(In contrast, in our model the orders are issued to satisfy \emph{past} demands and there is no inventory.)
+Depending on the application, orders can represent deliveries (via a shared warehouse), or a manufacturing process that involves a joint set-up cost and individual set-up costs for retailers.
+The objective is to minimize the total cost, defined as the sum of ordering costs and inventory holding costs.

-Another generalization of {\JRP} involves a tree-like structure with the supplier in the root and retailers at the leaves, modeling packet aggregation in convergecasting trees.
-A $2$-approximation is known for the variant with deadlines~\cite{packet-aggregation-becchetti}; the case of linear delay costs has also been studied~\cite{khanna-message-aggregation}.
+Another generalization of {\JRP} involves a tree-like structure with the supplier in the root and retailers at the leaves, modeling control packet aggregation in computer networks.
+A $2$-approximation is known for the variant with deadlines~\cite{packet-aggregation-becchetti}; the case of linear delay costs has also been studied~\cite{khanna-message-aggregation,aggregation-bkv}.
+Recently, L.~Chaves (private communication) has shown that the generalization of {\JRP} to arbitrary trees, even for arbitrary waiting cost functions, can be approximated within a factor of $2$ through a reduction to the multi-stage assembly problem, see~\cite{jrp-levi-2-approx}.